gradio-app/gradio/guides/05_chatbots/01_creating-a-chatbot-fast.md

 demo.launch()
 ```

+**Examples with additional inputs**

+You can also add example values for your additional inputs.
+Pass in a list of lists to the `examples` parameter, where each inner list represents one sample, and each inner list should be `1 + len(additional_inputs)` long.
+The first element in the inner list should be the example value for the chat message, and each subsequent element should be an example value for one of the additional inputs, in order.
+When additional inputs are provided, examples are rendered in a table underneath the chat interface.

 If you need to create something even more custom, then its best to construct the chatbot UI using the low-level `gr.Blocks()` API.
 We have [a dedicated guide for that here](/guides/creating-a-custom-chatbot-with-blocks).

 ## Returning Complex Responses

-We mentioned earlier that in the simplest case, your **chat function** should return a `str` response, which will be rendered as text in the chatbot.
+We mentioned earlier that in the simplest case, your chat function should return a `str` response, which will be rendered as text in the chatbot.
 However, you can also return more complex responses as we discuss below:

 **Returning Gradio components**